Today I am sharing how to bring hygge to your home during winter. It is all about getting COZY!

 Lighting is so important when it comes to making a cozy environment.
 Have you ever been in a club when it is closing time?

 The first thing they do is turn on the bright lights.
 It really kills the mood and makes everyone want to leave.

 Lighting an area with candles and a fireplace will make your home feel so cozy and warm.

-I love to use yellow tinted twinkle lights.
-These are some super affordable twinkle lights I found on Amazon.
-Since our fireplace doesn’t actually work, I add these lights to the inside of our fireplace for an ambient light.
+Since our fireplace doesn’t actually work, I add these lights to the inside of our fireplace for ambient light.

 Imagine the coziest coffee shop you have ever visited.
 I bet it had warm lighting and comfy couches.

 I quick way to add some coziness to your home is to add a few pillows and throw blankets.
 If it is cold, your family will be enticed to stay a little longer.

 Cuddle up and watch a movie or read a book.
 Hygge is all about relaxing and spending time together.

 One of the coziest things to do is spend time with close friends and family.
 If a party becomes too large you can start to feel alone.